harleytml/tsos-nucleus/README.md

 Look in the `documents` directory for some more information on TS/OS, and also the C++ header files have more information on TS/OS, and how it is interacting with hardware.

+## Docker

+There is a Docker Container used to compile TS/OS.
+You can also use it to compile TS/OS if you so please.